Agarciafernandez/Agarciafernandez.github.io/_pages/about.md

 My main research activities and interests are in the area of Bayesian inference, with emphasis on multiple target tracking and probabilistic machine learning.

+I am a member of [ELLIS](https://ellis.eu/person/angel-garcia-fernandez) and Associate Editor of the [IEEE Transactions on Aerospace and Electronic Systems](https://ieee-aess.org/contact/angel-f-garcia-fernandez) and IEEE Access.

 Research interests
 ======